hipay/hipay-docs/hipay-fullservice-sdk-android/06-Advanced-usage.md

 ### Tokenizing a credit or debit card

-To tokenize a credit card, you need to leverage the *Secure Vault* client, as below.
+To tokenize a credit card, you need to leverage the *Secure Vault* client, as follows.

 This step is mandatory in order to make payments with credit or debit cards, either for one-shot or recurring payments.